schalkneethling/150days-of-html/newsletter/day33-150daysofhtml.md

 ### `srclang`

 Often captions or subtitles are not only used to provide a means of access for deaf or hard of hearing persons but, to provide a translation of the language used in the video.
-In these instances you would specify the language of the text track using the `srclang` attribute.
+In these instances, you would specify the language of the text track using the `srclang` attribute.

 ```html
 <video controls src="../assets/villa-pool.mp4" type="video/mp4">